smarcilla/automate-personal-finances/README.md

 # automate-personal-finances
 This project automates personal finances.

-### release feature/4
+### release feature/6
-- adds unique id to avoid duplication of transactions (done)
-- remove logs (done)
-- fix error with date convertion from string to date (done)
+- implements new clases to calculate the annual report using only the source excel file

 ## execute function
 - To start the script